 WORKING WITH TRANS-SIBERIAN ORCHESTRA

-One band, you have worked with for a long time, and you still do, is the Trans Siberian Orchestra.
+You have worked with one band for a long time, and you still do, is the Trans Siberian Orchestra.

 Right, and this is already ten years of me and Trans-Siberian Orchestra.
 It’s pretty amazing to think about it.

-You have another big tour in the United States later this year.
+You have another extensive tour in the United States later this year.

 Well, we all certainly miss Paul.
-He was a great friend to us as well as being a boss, so I miss him a lot on a friendship level.
+He was a great friend to us and a boss, so I miss him a lot on a friendship level.
 I think he was very, very consistent with the people he had in place in Trans-Siberian Orchestra.
-So, we were blessed with the fact that he had a management team that was there through the entire time that knows how the machine works, how to keep it going.
-And also, Paul’s daughter, Ireland, watched to grow and has watched Paul cultivate this and is part of the process and an important voice that we have now representing him and the family.
-And I think either music directors were there so long, Al Pitrelli and Derek Wieland, and– so thankfully, it wasn’t like Paul passed away and we had all different people.
+So, we were blessed that he had a management team that was there through the entire time that knows how the machine works and how to keep it going.
+Paul’s daughter, Ireland, watched to grow and has watched Paul cultivate this and is part of the process and an important voice that we have now represented him and the family.
+And I think either music directors were there so long, Al Pitrelli and Derek Wieland, and– so thankfully, it wasn’t like Paul passed away, and we had all different people.
 So, we all kind of pulled together and always thought, “What would Paul do?
 What decision would he make?”
 And that’s all you can do is try to make the best decision possible.

-I think that he was a brave visionary, who took huge risks, but he managed to create a great concept which still works out amazingly great.
+He was a brave visionary who took enormous risks, but he managed to create a great concept that still works out amazingly great.